astropy/astropy-APEs/APE23.rst

 ------------------

-The Coordination Committee is accepting this APE under the provisions that (1) the work can be completed within approximately the next year --- roughly Q1 2027
---- and (2) the authors provide clear transition documentation that will enable users to update their code to the new coding patterns *before* the old patterns are fully deprecated.
+The Coordination Committee is accepting this APE under the provisions that (1) the work can be completed within approximately the next year --- roughly by Q2 2027 --- and (2) the authors provide clear transition documentation that will enable users to update their code to the new coding patterns *before* the old patterns are fully deprecated.
 Given that much of the coding work is already complete, our primary concern is the follow-on effect on users.